gituser789/pygeckocircuits/readme.md

 Note that this project contains a reduced set of the GeckoCIRCUITS simulator/source.
 The full code can be found at https://sourceforge.net/projects/geckocircuits/
 The GeckoCIRCUITS found in this project was recompiled from the (open) source, and the resulting .jar is given in this project.

+Note: to run the example code, pip-package pyjnius is needed, not jnius.

 This project is under the same license conditions as GeckoCIRCUITS: GPLv3.

 Run PyGeckoExample.py with Python3 to execute the example.